JosephIsaacTurner/MCAT_Study/Missed_Questions.md

 **Q:** After using the Sanger (chain-termination) method for DNA sequencing, a researcher utilizes gel electrophoresis and obtains a single dark band.
 Which of the following sources of error is most likely?

 **A:** Dideoxynucleotides were omitted from the reaction mixture.
 (Dideoxynucleotides are chain-terminating nucleotides necessary for the Sanger method)

+### Question 9
+**Q:** The cytochrome P450scc complex is always active, and its activity will NOT be limited by low concentrations of: (NADP+ or O2).
+Note that passage says that the complex requires electrons.

+**A:** NADP+; NADPH could be limiting, but NADP+ is not involved in the reaction.

 ## Physiology